 But what if you want to customize this, or even turn it off completely, you have 2 options:

-- wait for the update coming to the WordPress Simple Firewall plugin to help you manage automatic updates
+- use the Shield Security plugin to help you manage automatic updates

 - manually customize your WordPress sites using guidelines outlined here